Prabhakar-Naik/senior-java-developer/README.md

 Kubernetes provides service discovery as part of its container orchestration capabilities, making it a natural choice for containerized microservices.

 # 19. API Gateways (Zuul, NGINX, Spring Cloud Gateway).
+In a microservices architecture, an API gateway acts as a single entry point for client requests, routing them to the appropriate backend services.
+It can also handle other tasks such as authentication, authorization, rate limiting, and logging.
+Here's an overview of three popular API gateway solutions:
+<h2>1.
+Zuul</h2>
+Developed by: Netflix<br>
+Type: L7 (Application Layer) proxy<br>
+Description: Zuul is a JVM-based API gateway that provides dynamic routing, monitoring, security, and more.
+<h3>Key Features:</h3>
+Dynamic routing: Routes requests to different backend services based on rules.<br>
+Filters: Allows developers to intercept and modify requests and responses.<br>
+Load balancing: Distributes requests across multiple instances of a service.<br>
+Request buffering: Buffers requests before sending them to backend services.<br>
+Asynchronous: Supports asynchronous operations.
+<h3>Pros:</h3>
+Mature and widely used in the Netflix ecosystem.<br>
+Highly customizable with filters.
+<h3>Cons:</h3>
+Performance can be a bottleneck for high-traffic applications.<br>
+Blocking architecture can limit scalability.<br>
+Maintenance can be challenging.<br>
+Zuul 1.x is based on a synchronous, blocking architecture, which can limit its scalability and performance in high-traffic scenarios.<br>
+Zuul 2.x is based on Netty, uses a non-blocking and asynchronous mode to handle requests.
+<h2>2.
+NGINX</h2>
+Type: L4 (Transport Layer) and L7 proxy, web server, load balancer<br>
+Description: NGINX is a high-performance web server and reverse proxy that can also be used as an API gateway.
+<h3>Key Features:</h3>
+Reverse proxy: Forwards client requests to backend servers.<br>
+Load balancing: Distributes traffic across multiple servers.<br>
+HTTP/2 support: Improves web application performance.<br>
+Web serving: Can serve static content efficiently.<br>
+SSL termination: Handles SSL encryption and decryption.<br>
+Caching: Caches responses to reduce the load on backend servers.
+<h3>Pros:</h3>
+Extremely high performance and scalability.<br>
+Low resource consumption.<br>
+Highly configurable.<br>
+Can handle a wide variety of tasks.
+<h3>Cons:</h3>
+Configuration can be complex.<br>
+Dynamic routing requires scripting (e.g., Lua).
+<h2>3.
+Spring Cloud Gateway</h2>
+Developed by: Pivotal<br>
+Type: L7 proxy<br>
+Description: Spring Cloud Gateway is a modern, reactive API gateway built on Spring 5, Spring Boot 2, and Project Reactor.
+<h3>Key Features:</h3>
+Dynamic routing: Routes requests to backend services based on various criteria.<br>
+Filters: Modifies requests and responses.<br>
+Circuit breaker: Integrates with Hystrix or Resilience4j for fault tolerance.<br>
+Rate limiting: Protects backend services from excessive traffic.<br>
+Authentication and authorization: Secures API endpoints.<br>
+Reactive: Handles requests asynchronously for better performance.
+<h3>Pros:</h3>
+Built on Spring, making it easy to integrate with other Spring projects.<br>
+Reactive architecture for high performance.<br>
+Highly customizable with predicates and filters.
+<h3>Cons:</h3>
+Relatively new compared to Zuul and NGINX.<br>
+Reactive programming can have a steeper learning curve.
+<h2>Choosing an API Gateway</h2>
+The choice of an API gateway depends on the specific requirements of your application:<br>
+NGINX: Best for high-performance use cases where you need a robust and scalable solution.<br>
+Zuul: Suitable for simpler microservices architectures within the Netflix ecosystem.<br>
+Spring Cloud Gateway: Ideal for Spring-based microservices architectures that require a modern, reactive, and highly customizable gateway.

 # 20. Inter-service Communication (REST, gRPC, Kafka).

 # 21. Circuit Breakers and Retry Patterns (Hystrix, Resillience4j).
 # 22. Load Balancing (NGINX, Kubernetes, Ribbon).
 # 23. Failover Mechanisms.